 Designing for Accessibility - Part 2

-As part of our blog spot series into accessibility, the GOSS Creative team bring you three new useful tips when it comes to designing for accessibility.
+As part of our blog post series into accessibility, the GOSS Creative team bring you three new useful tips when it comes to designing for accessibility.

 Layout web pages with consistency